 India’s space agency, The Indian Space Research Organisation (ISRO) is examining how to create habitation on the moon.
-Apart from exploring on satellite, ISRO is working on a new project that is about building structures on the moon in a shape similar to that of an igloo where astronauts can stay safe in the vacuum environment, where the temperature swings between extremes.
+Besides exploring on satellite, ISRO is working on a new project about building structures on the moon in shape similar to that of an igloo where astronauts can stay safe in the vacuum environment, where the temperature swings between extremes.

-Singh in response to a question on ISRO’s further experiments answered that the current study is “more towards futuristic developments.”
-According to reports China too plans to land a probe this year on the yet to be known dark side of the moon, where radio signals from Earth can’t be received.
+In response to a question on ISRO’s further experiments, Singh answered that the current study is “more towards futuristic developments.”
+According to reports, China to plans to land a probe this year on the yet-to-be-known dark side of the moon, where radio signals from Earth can’t be received.

 ISRO’s Experiment on habitable structures on the lunar soil will not only help astronauts to stay safely on the moon but also to move toward more futuristic development.